iArcanic/pacific-tours-ccse-cw1-report/report.md

 Each table in the ViewBookings page has its own `PostAsync` function with the same logic as demonstrated below.
 It first attempts to take the `HotelBookingId` from the client-side form to make a request to the database to retrieve the correct `HotelBooking`.
 The `IsCancelled` property is set to the boolean value of `true` and the page redirects to "/ViewBookings".
 However if the "Edit" button is clicked, it redirects to the appropriate EditBooking page (see [3.4](#34-key-requirement-4-edit-bookings)) and passes the appropriate `HotelBookingId` as a URL query parameter.

 It is important to note that the bookings have an `IsCancelled` property.
 This means that soft deletion is implemented, rather than physical record deletion, in order to avoid database problems.
-A downside of this however, is that the database size can increase exponentially over time, but it is the trade off taken in comparison to maintaining a secure database.
+A downside of this however, is that the database size can increase exponentially over time, but it is the trade off taken to maintain a secure database.

 ```C#
 public async Task<IActionResult> OnPostHotelTableAsync(string command, string returnUrl = null)